Piers Morgan Calls Out Donald Trump Haters For Celebrating His Positive Coronavirus Test

 Morgan has referred to himself as a “critical friend” of the New York real estate developer.

-Back on Twitter, Morgan is getting a mix of praise and derision for his call-out of Trump detractors.
+Back on Twitter, Morgan is getting a mix of praise and derision for his callout of Trump detractors.

-One commenter, for example, alleged that Trump’s coming down with the viral disease is “all his fault.”
+One commenter, for example, alleged that Trump coming down with the viral disease is “all his fault.”
 Another simply opined, “Piers, shut up.”

 Others were slightly more sympathetic.
-One user, for example, wrote that while he hopes Trump makes a full recovery, he believes Trump is a fool for having contracted the disease after mocking people for wearing masks.
+One user, for example, wrote that while he hopes the commander in chief makes a full recovery, he believes Trump is a fool for having contracted the disease after mocking people for wearing masks.